survivejs/webpack-book/manuscript/loading_assets/01_formats_supported.md

 });
 ```

 This latter approach definitely eliminates some of the clutter.
 You will still end up with some code that might feel redundant.
-Given there's ES6 now, it probably doesn't make much sense to use AMD anymore unless you really have to.
+Given there's ES6 now, it probably doesn't make much sense to use AMD anymore unless you really have to due to legacy reasons.

 ### UMD